Why hunt the “Endangered” wood bison?

 The first wood bison hunting season in the history of Alberta was instituted to:

-- Reduce bison conflicts with humans in the communities of Zama City and Chateh
+- Maintain the Hay-Zama wood bison population between 400 and 600 thus limiting distribution Reduce bison conflicts with humans in the communities of Zama City and Chateh

 - Reduce bison-vehicle collisions on area infrastructure roads, the Zama Highway and Highway 58

-For the 2014/15 season a total of 105 licences will be issued to Aboriginal and non-Aboriginal hunters with an anticipated harvest of 65 to 70 bison.
+recovery.
+Over 7 seasons 1,455 licences have been issued resulting in a harvest of 691 bison.
+For the 2016/17 season a total of 375 licences will be issued to Aboriginal and Non-Aboriginal hunters with an anticipated harvest of 180 bison.

 Has the hunt been successful?